industrial-edge/Performance-Analytics/docs/Installation.md

 Performance Insight use this structure of assets and aspects to visualize the data in a later step.
 Open the web interface of your IED and launch the Data Service app.

-### Configure the adapter
+### Configure the Connectors

-Select the available "adapters" on the left and choose the SIMATIC S7 Connector.
-Click the edit icon on the right to open the adapter configuration.
+Select the available "connectors" on the left and choose the SIMATIC S7 Connector and the OPC UA.
+Click the edit icon on the top right to open the connector configuration and switch the "Status" to active.

 ![Dataservice Adapter Configuration](graphics/Dataservice_Adapter_Configuration.png)